smart-on-fhir/smart-health-links/docs/spec.md

 :::

 The following optional step may occur sometime after a SHLink is generated:
 * **Optional: Update Shared Files**.
-For some sharing scenarios, the Data Sharer MAY update the shared files from time to time (e.g., when new lab results arrive or new immunizations are performed).
+For some sharing scenarios, Sharing User MAY update the shared files from time to time (e.g., when new lab results arrive or new immunizations are performed).
 Updated versions SHALL be encrypted using the same key as the initial version.

 ###### Example SHLink Generation